-“I have a nice app but it's a little bit to complicated.
-I sometimes forget to use it.“How a period tracking app should help me?
+“I have a nice app but it's a little bit too complicated.
+I sometimes forget to use it.“How should a period tracking app help me?

 “I would love to be able to use this app for my birth control pills.
 I have an alarm so I don't forget to take my pill but it would be nice to also keep track of the days I took the pill.
 It would also help me see if it syncs or overlaps with my period."

 I started to sketch new simpler flows with the user's needs in always in mind.